 By creating immunity against a particular disease, vaccination prevents us from getting that disease.
-It is therefore more of a preventative measure than a cure.
+It is therefore more of a preventive measure than a cure.

 Millions of people take their yearly flu shot, but cold vaccinations have proven not to be a feasible option and a Cochrane review has found a lack of evidence on the effects of vaccines for the common cold in healthy people.

-According to Thomas Smith, PhD, from the University of Texas, there are over 100 serotypes of rhinovirus virus, making it unlikely that there will ever be a traditional vaccine for the common cold using conventional vaccine methods.
+According to Thomas Smith, PhD, from the University of Texas, there are over 100 serotypes of rhinovirus, making it unlikely that there will ever be a traditional vaccine for the common cold using conventional vaccine methods.